eliaashraf/eliaashraf/README.md

 **`Aspiring Java Developer`**

 Hi, I am Elia Ashraf.
 I am a masters student in computer science.
-I follow a bunch of tutorials from YouTube or ceratin websites, which I link in my projects when uploading them on GitHub.
+I follow a bunch of tutorials from YouTube or certain websites, which I link in my projects when uploading them on GitHub.
 I am learning to be a software developer one step at a time.
-For now I am laern Spring and its build tool Maven to gain some hands-on experience in Java EE.
+For now I am learning Spring and its build tool Maven to gain some hands-on experience in Java EE.
 I constantly try to make my GitHub more fascinating.
 Thank you for stopping by and checking out my GitHub profile.

  ---
  # 👩‍💻 Languages and Tools